How to Master the Art of Making the Perfect Cup of Coffee

 Taste it

-Empirically, 68% of the time the coffee extraction will be right first try.
+Empirically, 68% of the time, the coffee extraction will be correct on the first try.
 95% works after one adjustment.
 99.7% works after two adjustments.

 All you need to decide is:

-2. Is it OK, you don’t need to change anything.
-Some refer to this as the sweet spot, but coffee doesn’t actually contain sugar so think of this as the calm between too sour and too bitter.
+2. Is it OK?
+You don’t need to change anything.
+Some refer to this as the sweet spot, but coffee doesn’t contain sugar, so think of this as the calm between too sour and too bitter.

 Step 6